bytebase/bytebase.com/content/changelog/bytebase-1-3-1.md

 - Disallow baseline migrations from VCS.
 They should only be triggered from the Bytebase console to re-sync the database schema to address schema drift.
 - Fixed writeback schema to VCS when establishing the baseline.

 ## 🎠 Community

 - Created an [example](https://github.com/Bytebase/sql-review-action-example) for how to configure SQL Review GitHub Action.

-## 📕 Installation and Upgrade

-Follow [https://github.com/bytebase/bytebase#installation](https://github.com/bytebase/bytebase#installation).
-If you are upgrading from a previous version, just restart after obtaining the new release binary.